Cybersecurity Awareness Training for Small Business: A 2026 Canadian Guide

 Repeat-clicker rate < 3% Identifies who needs targeted coaching.

-Reporting rate is the metric most organizations ignore, and it matters more than click rate.
+In our practice, reporting rate is the metric most organizations ignore, and it matters more than click rate.
 A team clicking 5% but reporting 70% catches threats early.
 Repeat clickers (typically 1% to 3% of users) need targeted coaching and conditional-access guardrails until behaviour shifts.

 How does Fusion Computing run awareness programs?

-Fusion Computing operates awareness training as a managed service inside its Canadian SMB cybersecurity engagements.
-Programs run on monthly cadence with rotating modules, monthly unannounced simulations, repeat-clicker coaching within five business days, and quarterly metrics reviews.
-Deployments cover Toronto, Hamilton, and Metro Vancouver.
-Records are packaged for cyber insurance renewal and PIPEDA audit on request.
+Fusion Computing operates awareness training as a managed service inside its Canadian SMB cybersecurity engagements, run by a CISSP-led team at a Microsoft Solutions Partner.
+Programs pair rotating modules with unannounced simulations, repeat-clicker coaching within five business days, and quarterly metrics reviews.
+Deployments cover Toronto, Hamilton, and Metro Vancouver; my team packages records for cyber insurance renewal and PIPEDA audit on request.

 Book Your Free IT Business Consultation